tymyrddin/blue/source/docs/dev/devsecops/aws/index.rst

-AWS Security: Protecting Your Cloud Kingdom from Barbarians (and Dave)
+Protecting an Amazon cloud kingdom from barbarians (and Dave)
 ======================================================================

 AWS is a digital Wild West, and if you’re not careful, your misconfigured S3 bucket will be the town’s laughingstock (again).